ethanwongca/canadianonlinemun/README.md

 <h2> Website </h2>

-For the website I kept it quite simple, I used basic website elements from javascript, html, and css.
+For the website, I kept it quite simple; I used essential website elements from javascript, HTML, and CSS.
 The final result is below.
-Some fun features, is the button transition into a white button, and each social media button is anchored to COMUN's socials.
+One fun feature is the button transition into a white button, and each social media button is anchored to COMUN's socials.

 The website's code is in the <strong> web folder </strong>

-The github page is this link as well https://ethanwongca.github.io/canadianonlinemun/
+The GitHub page is this link as well https://ethanwongca.github.io/canadianonlinemun/

 <img width="1440" alt="Screen Shot 2023-05-11 at 3 46 13 PM" src="https://github.com/ethanwongca/canadianonlinemun/assets/87055387/68ec953f-0ee1-4f28-9e56-32ac2a12c6ce">